rubnvp/vue-props-validation/README.md

 ```

 ## Usage
-You can write validations for object attributes and array elements in the Vue syntax way (without `default`).
+You can write validations for object attributes and array elements in the Vue syntax way (vue validators are not executed in production).
 You can also validate any other object or array outside vue props.

-The type can be any native or custom constructor: String, Number, Boolean, Array, Object, Date, Function, Symbol, BigInt...

 ### Objects validation
 ```js